-The Company also incurred the following non-cash expenses that contributed to the net loss for the three and nine month periods ended September 30, 2015:
+The Company also incurred the following non-cash expenses that contributed to the net loss for the year ended December 31, 2015:

-- Expenses related to stock-based compensation for the three and nine month periods ended September 30, 2015 were \$8,812 and \$44,136.
-Stock-based compensation for the three month period decreased by \$5,725 when compared to stock-based compensation expense of \$14,537 for the three months ended September 30, 2014.
-Stock-based compensation for the nine month period increased by \$326 when compared to stock-based compensation expense of \$43,810 for the nine months ended September 30, 2014.
-The fluctuations in stock-based compensation year-to-year is a factor of the timing related to the vesting of stock options during the fiscal year. - A write-off of exploration expenses during the three months ended March 31, 2015 of \$14,985 related to certain exploration permits and mining concession of the Santa Maria property which covered 9,979 has adjacent to the San Antonio property, as the Company had no further plans to explore the Santa Maria property and had to cut out further expenses on the area.
-The Company also incurred an additional \$333 of exploration expenses during the three month period ended June 30, 2015.
+- Expenses related to stock-based compensation for the year ended December 31, 2015 were \$107,055.
+Stock-based compensation for the 2015 fiscal year increased by \$31,082 when compared to stock-based compensation expense of \$75,973 for the year ended December 31, 2014.
+The fluctuations in stock-based compensation year-to-year is a factor of the timing related to the vesting of stock options during the fiscal year. - A write-off of exploration expenses during the year ended December 31, 2015 of \$17,573 related to certain exploration permits and mining concession of the Santa Maria property which covered 9,979 has adjacent to the San Antonio property, as the Company had no further plans to explore the Santa Maria property and had to cut out further expenses on the area.

-Finally, the significant currency translation adjustment that resulted in an accounting gain of \$288,241 during the nine months ended September 30, 2015 was due to a combination of three factors.
+Finally, the significant currency translation adjustment that resulted in an accounting loss of \$1,888,424 during the year ended December 31, 2015 was due to a combination of four factors.
 First, during the three month period ended March 31, 2015, the less accelerated rhythm of devaluation of the Argentine Peso against the American Dollar together with a significant devaluation of the Canadian Dollar against the American Dollar had a combined positive impact of \$330,241.
 Second, during the three month period ended June 30, 2015, the Argentine Peso continued its devaluation trend while the Canadian Dollar showed more stability resulting in combined negative impact of \$253.867.
 Third, during the three month period ended September 30, 2015, there was a smaller devaluation of the Argentine Peso against the American Dollar with a continued devaluation of the Canadian Dollar compared to the American Dollar (similar to the first quarter of fiscal 2015) which resulted in a positive impact of \$211,867.
-Therefore the net accumulated effect yielded a positive result of \$288,241 during the nine month period ended September 30, 2015.
+Finally, during the three month period ended December 31, 2015, there was a significant devaluation of Argentine Peso against the US Dollar that resulted in a negative impact of \$2,176,665.
+This was a result of changes introduced by the new Argentine government during the quarter with respect to bring the official rates of foreign exchange more in line with market trends.
+Therefore the net accumulated effect yielded a negative result of \$1,888,424 during the year ended December 31, 2015.